Erin Bonura, MD

 Samuel L Wise General Internal Medicine, Oregon Health & Science University, 2014

 Dr. Bonura received her medical degree from Georgetown University in 2006.
 Following medical school, she completed her internship and residency at the Hospital of the University of Pennsylvania and New York University where she became board certified in Internal Medicine and was also named Chief Resident.
-Subsequently, Dr. Bonura continued her postgraduate training at Oregon Health & Science University (OHSU) during which she received the Fellow's Teaching Award and attained board certification in Infectious Diseases.
+Subsequently, Dr. Bonura continued her postgraduate training at Oregon Health & Science University (OHSU) and attained board certification in Infectious Diseases.

-Dr. Bonura values developing long-term relationships with her patients and delivering individualized and multidisciplinary care.
+Dr. Bonura values delivering individualized and multidisciplinary care.
 In her spare time, she enjoys spending time with her husband and three young boys.
-They enjoy frequenting farmer's markets, cooking, gardening, and getting outside whenever possible.
+They enjoy frequenting farmer's markets, cooking, gardening, skiing and getting outside whenever possible.

 American Board of Internal Medicine, 2009